inclavare-containers/inclavare-containers/docs/develop_and_deploy_hello_world_application_in_kubernetes_cluster.md

     mkdir occlum_context && cd occlum_context
     occlum init
     ```
-    The `occlum init` command creates in the current working directory a new directory named `.occlum`, which contains the compile-time and run-time state of Occlum.
-Each Occlum context should be used for a single instance of an application; multiple applications or different instances of a single application should use different Occlum contexts.<br />
+    The `occlum init` command creates the compile-time and run-time state of Occlum in the current working directory.
+The `occlum new` command does basically the same thing but in a new instance diretory.
+Each Occlum instance directory should be used for a single instance of an application; multiple applications or different instances of a single application should use different Occlum instances.

 - Step 5.
 Generate a secure Occlum FS image and Occlum SGX enclave via `occlum build`
     ```bash